squeezebox-googlemusic/squeezebox-googlemusic/README.md

    Plugins page and insert the repository URL for this Plugin at the bottom of the page:
    [http://squeezebox-googlemusic.github.io/squeezebox-googlemusic/repository/repo.xml](http://squeezebox-googlemusic.github.io/squeezebox-googlemusic/repository/repo.xml)
-1. Save and restart the Logitech Media Server.
-Provide your All Access information on the settings page.
+1. Save, restart the Logitech Media Server and continue on to the [usage](#usage) section.
-1. Enjoy!

 ## Usage